 Two Factor System

-Under this system, the transaction involves four parties; exporter, importer, import factor in importer’s country and export factor in exporter’s country.
-This is the most used factoring (the process of Two Factor System is discussed later in the article).
+Under this system, the transaction involves four parties; exporter, importer, import factor in importer’s country, and export factor in exporter’s country.
+This is the most used factoring (the process of the Two Factor System is discussed later in the article).

 Single Factoring System

-Under this system, the factoring companies in the exporting and importing countries sign a special agreement.
+Under this system, the factoring companies in the exporting and importing countries sign a special agreement explaining the terms of factoring.
 The agreement stipulates that only one factoring agency would perform all the functions.